stay-at-home parents

 • First, your condition must meet the SSA’s definition of a disability;

-• Second, your disability must be expected to last for 12 continuous months or result in your death;
+• Second, your disability must be expected to last for 12 months or result in your death;

 Stay-at-home parents and homemakers who meet the above requirements are much more likely to qualify for disability benefits.
 Next, we’ll explain non-medical requirements for each program that may help stay-at-home parents with disabilities make ends meet.